CardinisCode/learning-python/extra-course-practice-problems/about_extra_course_practice_problems.md

 About Extra Course Practice Problems:

 There are 27 problems aimed at helping me practice for their test.
+(They're not graded but rather just extra practice for the test)

 1) PingPong
 2) Counting Evens